Harris back on the road after opening weeks in Washington

 Biden talks often about striking a deal as President Barack Obama’s vice president to be the last person in the room with him before a major decision.
 But he suggested during an ABC News interview broadcast Wednesday that the dynamic isn’t exactly the same with Harris.

 Asked if his vice president is now the last person in the room with him, Biden said, “Most of the time, yes, as a practical matter, yes, she is.”
+Biden said “there’s a lot more ground to cover” compared to when he was vice president, but added that Harris is doing an “incredible job.”

 Biden also talks about the role he played as vice president overseeing implementation in 2009 of a giant economic stimulus package.
 He said last week that he hadn’t looked to Harris to play the same role on the new $1.9 trillion package, and he later gave the job to Gene Sperling, a longtime economic adviser to Democratic administrations.